COSS-India/AI4X/Dhruva-Platform-2/server/observability/README.md

 **⚠️ CRITICAL REQUIREMENT**:
 - **Any API login/request MUST have an organization** that matches one of: `irctc`, `kisanmitra`, `bashadaan`, or `beml`
 - If using JWT tokens, ensure the `organization` field contains one of these values
-- If you add new organizations, update the list in:
+- To add new organizations, update the hardcoded list in `observability/middleware.py` (line 129)
-  1. `server/observability/middleware.py` (line 129)
-  2. Environment variable: `DHRUVA_ENTERPRISE_CUSTOMERS`
-  3. `docker-compose-app.yml` environment section

 ### System Requirements